 There are plenty of restaurants to choose from in Mui Wo.
 From international options to very local ones; Mui Wo has it all!

-China Bear is another great restaurant in Mui Wo.
-Located right next to the ferry pier, this restaurant is known for its Western food and views of Silvermine Bay.
+China Bear is a great restaurant located just outside Mui Wo Ferry Pier.
+This restaurant is known for its Western food and views of Silvermine Bay.

 But if you’re in the mood for some local food, head to the Mui Wo Cooked Food Market near the ferry pier.
 Go to the back of the market where the restaurants have seats facing the bay.

 We’ve also dined at another amazing restaurant at the end of Silvermine Bay Beach called China Beach Club.
-The food here is not only amazing, but the portions are also quite sumptuous.
-Not to mention the views of the sea are amazing!
+The food here is not only delicious, but the portions are also quite sumptuous.
+Not to mention the views of the sea are incredible!

 Now let’s talk about all the things to do and see in Mui Wo and Silvermine Bay.
 But first, here’s a quick video of the highlights.